Gavin1937/MoonRegistration/BUILDING.md

 This project uses CMake (version >= 3.11) as its build system.
 You need to [install CMake](https://cgold.readthedocs.io/en/latest/first-step/installation.html) in your system first

+## Build & Use MoonRegistration library natively

+To build and use MoonRegistration library natively, you need to have OpenCV C++ library installed in your system.
+[Checkout OpenCV version & modules that we use](#about-opencv-versions--modules).
+And learn more about [how to get OpenCV](#build-manually-from-source)

+> **MoonRegistration-js** library is an exception: it is a WASM + JavaScript library runs on browser, so it doesn't require you to install OpenCV natively.
+You just need to download the release archive and extract it and use it as Node.js module.

 ## **About OpenCV versions & modules**

 This library is heavily rely on OpenCV, linking with different version of OpenCV or with different OpenCV modules will enable/disable some feature of the library.